bryanlundberg/NexusTimer/README.md

 - [x] Localization and Accessibility
   - [ ] Improve and extend translations.
 - [x] Animations
-  - [ ] Implement a loading screen effect, only on the first use.
   - [ ] Enhance overall smoothness of transitions.
 - [x] Cloud features
   - [ ] Integrate server storage for backups.